How to deal with stress and anxiety

 Anxiety that lasts longer than few days and continues over several weeks, months, or even years, so much so that the symptoms start affecting your daily indicate that the person is at the moderate or chronic disorder stage.

 As part of your anxiety symptoms, you sense an irregular heart rate, feel dizzy, or experience tiredness.
-Shortness of breath, restlessness, inability to focus and severe sweating are other high anxiety symptoms.
+Shortness of breath, restlessness, moving much in your sleep, inability to focus and severe sweating are other high anxiety symptoms.

 Under social anxiety symptoms, you may not feel confident among a crowd or think they are analyzing your every move.